A study of chronic opiate users receiving methadone substitution treatment. By H. Valerie Curran, Judi Bolton, Shamil Wanigaratne & Ciaron Smyth.

 Tolerance to the euphoric and analgesic effects of opioids such as methadone is thought to develop over repeated use (Gossop, 1987) but it is not clear whether tolerance also builds up to methadone’s other effects.
 The prescribed dose is seldom escalated within treatment settings, but patients may obtain extra methadone as well as other opioids outside the treatment setting.

 Studies of the effects of methadone on mood have focused predominantly on mood-related opiate withdrawal symptoms and craving.
 Musselman & Kell (1995) report improvements over a period of 8 months in anxiety and dysthymia in 71 patients enrolled in a methadone maintenance programme.
-However, it was not clear from this study whether patients’ mood was stabilizing over time on methadone or whether patients were also using illicit drugs.
-Hiltunen et al (1995) found plasma levels of methadone over a 24-hour period correlated with self-rated levels of anxiety and irritability, although lack of placebo control hinders interpretation of the self report data.
+However, it was not clear from this study whether patients’ mood was stabilising overtime on methadone or whether patients were also using illicit drugs.
+Hiltunen et al (1995) found plasma levels of methadone over a 4-hour period correlated with self-rated levels of anxiety and irritability, although lack of placebo control hinders interpretation of the self-report data.
 Dawe & Gray (1995) compared methadone to clonidine in 16 detoxifying opiate addicts.
-No significant difference in the effects of these two drugs was found in terms of people’s desire to use heroin either for its pleasant effect or for alleviating unpleasant mood or feelings.
+No significant difference in the effects of these two drugs was found in terms of people’s desire to use heroin either for its pleasant effect or for alleviating unpleasant moods or feelings.

-Drug craving is a central concern for most addicts and for many theoretical conceptualizations of drug dependence.
-Recently) Tiffany (1992) 1997) has produced a critique of research on drug craving at both a conceptual and an empirical level.
+Drug craving is a central concern for most addicts and for many theoretical conceptualisations of drug dependence.
+Recently) Tiffany (199) 1997) has produced a critique of research on drug craving at both a conceptual and an empirical level.
 At a conceptual level, he has proposed a cognitive processing model of drug craving and drug use.
-At an empirical level, he has developed several multi-item questionnaires for thc reliable assessment of craving in different drug using groups.
-The most recent scale is thc ‘heroin craving questionnaire” (HCQ) (Tiffany et al, 1999).
-Thc HCQ was initially validated in a sample of 230 heroin users who were not trying to stop using heroin.
+At an empirical level, he has developed several multi-item questionnaires for the reliable assessment of craving in different drug-using groups.
+The most recent scale is the ‘heroin craving questionnaire” (HCQ) (Tiffany et al, 1999).
+The HCQ was initially validated in a sample of 30 heroin users who were not trying to stop using heroin.
 It has also been used in research with opiate users in the United Kingdom (Weinstein et al, 1998).
-The HCQ assesses five components of craving for heroin: (i) desire to use (ii) intention to use (iii) anticipation of positive outcome (iv) relief from withdrawal and dysphoria and (v) lack of control over use.
-Factors (iii) and (iv) correspond, respectively, to positive and negative craving.
+The HCQ assesses five components of craving for heroin: (i) desire to use (ii) intention to use (iii) anticipation of positive outcome (iv) relief from withdrawal and dysphoria and (v) lack of control overuse.
+Factors (iii) and (iv) correspond, respectively, to positive and negative cravings.

-Given current concerns about “drug driving” and road traffic accidents, it is also important to know whether methadone impairs the psychomotor skills and speed of reaction time which are central to driving skills.
-Patients taking other prescribed psychotropics such as benzodiazepines and certain antidepressants are warned about deleterious effects of these drugs on driving and on operating machinery.
+Given current concerns about “drug driving” and road traffic accidents, it is also important to know whether methadone impairs psychomotor skills and speed of reaction time which are central to driving skills.
+Patients taking other prescribed psychotropics such as benzodiazepines and certain antidepressants are warned about the deleterious effects of these drugs on driving and on operating machinery.
 In reviewing the literature on the cognitive effects of a wide range of opioids, Zaeny (1995) points out that most studies of methadone have methodological problems such as lacking appropriate controls, using small numbers of participants, not allowing for patients’ polydrug use and often relying on one or two arbitrarily selected cognitive tests (especially DSST).
-One exception is a study by Rothenberg et al (1977) which assessed the effects of two doses of methadone (5 mg, 10 mg) and placebo in 12 patients on methadone substitute treatment and in 12 healthy volunteers.
-The drug impaired the performance of healthy volunteers on both simple and choice reaction-time tasks, but did not affect the performance of patients, implying that tolerance to the psychomotor or sedative effects of methadone builds up during maintenance treatment.
+One exception is a study by Rothenberg et al (1977) which assessed the effects of two doses of methadone (5 mg, 10 mg) and placebo in 1 patient on methadone substitute treatment and in 1 healthy volunteer.
+The drug impaired the performance of healthy volunteers on both simple and choice reaction-time tasks but did not affect the performance of patients, implying that tolerance to the psychomotor or sedative effects of methadone builds up during maintenance treatment.

-To test during peak methadone effect, assessments were administered before and 3-4 hours following the additional treatments (Koob, 1992).
-A range of measures were employed to assess the effects of this increase on craving, cognitive and psychomotor function and mood.
+To test during peak methadone effect, assessments were administered before and 3-4 hours following the additional treatments (Koob, 199).
+A range of measures was employed to assess the effects of this increase on craving, cognitive and psychomotor function and mood.

-The project took place at the Camden and Islington Substance Misuse Services, an out-patient service with over 2000 registered patients, most of whom are classified as opiate-dependent and polydrug users.
+The project took place at the Camden and Islington Substance Misuse Services, an outpatient service with over 000 registered patients, most of whom are classified as opiate-dependent and polydrug users.
 Ethical approval was given by the ethics committees of University College London and of Camden and Islington Community Health Services NHS Trust.
 All participants gave written, informed consent.

-Participants attended two separate sessions with a 1-week “washout” period between.
-They were informed that a urine sample would required and breath alcohol levels would be measured on each day.
-Participants were assured that results of these tests (and all other information obtained in the study) were confidential and would not be reported to their key workers.
+Participants attended two separate sessions with a 1-week “washout” period.
+They were informed that a urine sample would be required and breath alcohol levels would be measured each day.
+Participants were assured that the results of these tests (and all other information obtained in the study) were confidential and would not be reported to their key workers.

 Methadone formulated in linctus and placebo (the same linctus without methadone) was purchased from Martindale Pharmaceuticals.
 Eight drops of peppermint essence were added to each dose to give the same taste to methadone and placebo syrups.
 A hospital pharmacist dispensed both methadone (33% of each participant’s daily prescribed dose) and a matched quantity of placebo linctus.

-A battery of tests was administered at four time-points (pre- and post-drug on each test day).
+A battery of tests was administered at four-time points (pre-and post-drug on each test day).
 Two additional scales (heroin craving questionnaire and “guess on treatment”) were given only at the post-drug testings.
 Participants arrived at the same time on each test day (either 9 or 10 a.m.) and had taken their daily dose of methadone approximately 40-80 minutes beforehand.
 The waiting time between test sessions was filled partly by chatting and giving participants time to relax.
 In addition, on the first test day, this time was also used for administering the National Adult Reading Test (NART) and a drug use questionnaire.
-One the second test day, participants also watched a video.
+On the second test day, participants also watched a video.

-A range of tests were used to determine the effect of methadone on mood, cognitive and psychomotor functioning, and craving for heroin.
-Order of test administration is given in Table 1 .
+A range of tests was used to determine the effect of methadone on mood, cognitive and psychomotor functioning, and craving for heroin.
+The order of test administration is given in Table 1.

 Mood rating scale.
 This 16 item visual analogue mood rating scale was used to assess subjective feelings at each test time.
 Principal components analysis of this scale yields three mood factors. alertness, contentedness and calmness (Bond & Lader, 1974).
 A 17th scale (anchored by “very stoned”-“not at all stoned”) was added as a single item.

 Word-stem completion task.
 This task taps implicit memory and was administered post-drug on each test day.
-Participants were shown a series of 20 words presented one at a time and asked to rate these semantically (how much they liked each word on a five-point scale).
-They were then given a list of 32 word-stems to complete with “the first English word that came into their minds”.
-Half of these stems could begin words previously presented; the other half were used to obtain base rates of completion.
-Two sets of words were used on each test occasion: half the subjects were presented one set and half thc other set (cf. Curran & Gorcnstcin, 1993).
+Participants were shown a series of 0 words presented one at a time and asked to rate these semantically (how much they liked each word on a five-point scale).
+They were then given a list of 3 word stems to complete with “the first English word that came into their minds”.
+Half of these stems could begin with words previously presented; the other half was used to obtain base rates of completion.
+Two sets of words were used on each test occasion: half the subjects were presented one set and half the other set (cf. Curran & Gorcnstcin, 1993).

 Digit Symbol Substitution Test (DSST).
 This sub-test from the Wechsler Adult Intelligence Scale (Wechsler, 1955) requires speeded recording of digits and symbols for 90 seconds.